Full of Grace

-Full of Grace (Llenos de gracia) is a 2022 Spanish film directed by Roberto Bueso.
+Full of Grace (Llenos de gracia) is a 2022 Spanish comedy film directed by Roberto Bueso.
 The cast features Carmen Machi, Paula Usero and Pablo Chiapella, among others.

 Plot

 Set in 1994, with the backdrop of the 1994 FIFA World Cup, the plot tracks a nun who arrives to an orphanage about to close down (El Parral) and helps to create a football team among the kids.

 Cast

 Production

 The screenplay was penned by Roberto Bueso and Óscar Díaz Cruz.
 The film is a Misent Producciones, Mod Producciones and The Nun Producciones AIE production, with the participation of RTVE, Movistar Plus+ and À Punt Mèdia, funding from ICAA and Arcano Financiación Audiovisual and support from Institut Valencià de Cultura.
 It was shot in the Valencia Region, including Carcaixent, Burjassot, San Antonio de Benagéber, Quesa, Paterna, L'Eliana and Gandia.

 Release

 Full of Grace was selected to screen out of competition as the closing film of the 25th Málaga Film Festival on 27 March 2022.
 Distributed by Paramount, the film was theatrically released in Spain on 24 June 2022.

 It also screened at the 52nd Giffoni Film Festival in July 2022.
 ViX+ picked up rights for a streaming release in August 2022.